bihealth/sodar-core-legacy/docs/source/integration.rst

 .. note::
    The default setup by cookiecutter-django adds the ``allauth`` package.
-This can be left out of the project as it mostly provides adapters for e.g. social media account logins.
+This can be left out of the project if not needed, as it mostly provides adapters for e.g. social media account logins.
+If removing allauth, you can also remove unused settings variables starting with ``ACCOUNT_*``.

 It is also recommended to set the value of ``LOGIN_REDIRECT_URL`` as follows:

+**TODO:** This may have been deprecated, check.

 .. code-block::
    LOGIN_REDIRECT_URL = 'home'